itsAbhi650/NotepadExt/README.md

 # Text-Search
-Implementation of Windows 7 Notepad Find Function
+Implementation of Windows 7 Notepad Find Function in C#.Net